axelhahn/php-abstract-dbo/docs/20_Usage.md

 ### Create your object class

-This is an example class "objexample" with 2 properties "label" and "description":
+This is a minimal example class "objexample" with 2 properties "label" and "description":

 ```php
 <?php